wmora/wmora.github.io/_posts/2014-06-07-a-running-game-with-libgdx-part-4.md

 }
 ```

-Run the game and you will see a nice, smooth animation of a moving background just like the video below (ignore the title, the original game name was modified before the first release):
+Run the game and you will see a nice, smooth animation of a moving background just like the video below:

 <iframe width="320" height="266" src="http://www.youtube.com/embed/3eIU1uO2sEg" frameborder="0" allowfullscreen></iframe>